huderlem/porymap/docs/_sources/manual/editing-map-connections.rst.txt

 Follow Connections
 ------------------

 Double-clicking on a connection will open the destination map.
-This is very useful for navigating through your maps, similar to double-clicking on  :ref:`Event Warps <event-warps>`.
+This is very useful for navigating through your maps, similar to double-clicking on  :ref:`Warp Events <event-warps>`.